-HAP and its affiliates covered by this Notice of Privacy Practices participate together with the Henry Ford Health System and its listed affiliates in an organized health care arrangement to improve the quality and efficient delivery of your health care and to participate in applicable quality measure programs, such as HEDIS.
+HAP and its affiliates covered by this Notice of Privacy Practices participate together with Henry Ford Health System and its listed affiliates in an organized health care arrangement.
+The goal is to improve the quality and efficient delivery of your health care and to participate in applicable quality measure programs, such as HEDIS.

-The entities that comprise the HFHS OHCA are:
+The entities that comprise the HFHS organized health arrangement are:

 - Alliance Health and Life Insurance Company

 The HFHS organized health care arrangement permits these separate legal entities, including HAP and its affiliates, to share PHI with each other as necessary to carry out permissible treatment, payment or health care operations relating to the OHCA unless otherwise limited by law, rule or regulation.
 This list of entities may be updated to apply to new entities in the future.
 You can access the most current list at hap.org/privacy or call us at (800) 422-4641 to ask for a list.
 When required we’ll provide you with appropriate notice of such purchase or affiliation in a revised Notice of Privacy Practices.